Independence Gardens, Fairbanks Colored School, and Savannah J. Collier Branch Libraries, 1923 - 1978

 Service returned to the area in the 1970s thanks to donations from the community.
 The Savannah J. Collier branch opened in 1974 on land donated by the Houston Independent School District.
 The branch was named for Savannah Jones Collier, who taught at Carverdale School, and was part of the first graduating class from Fairbanks Colored School in 1938.
 The branch librarian for the Savannah Collier branch was Myrtle Ross.
 Ross split her time between the Collier and Katy branches, as the Collier branch was only open part-time, about 20 hours a week.

 In February 1978, an inspection of the building found numerous safety hazards.
-Since the County did not own the building nor the land it sat on, County funds could not be used to make the necessary repairs.
+Since the county did not own the building or the land it sat on, county funds could not be used to make the necessary repairs.
 With the Fairbanks branch only 2.4 miles away, the Commissioners Court voted to close the Collier branch at 5525 Triway Lane.
 The branch was officially closed on June 14, 1978, but the location continued as a bookmobile stop for many years.

 From the HCPL Digital Archive